Operation Suffoco: Guidelines, Squad Highlights and Manager Introduction

 Operation Suffoco will incorporate numerous tactical elements that have come to fruition over the last three decades, taking inspiration with different cultural elements that were prevalent in Italy and England

-• Tactics that are NOT allowed to be used are the generic game-breaking heavy pressing / gegenpressing versions of 4-2-3-1 and 4-3-3 that have been prevalent in previous versions of Football Manager.
+• Tactics that are NOT allowed to be used are the generic game-breaking heavy pressing / gegenpressing versions of 4-2-3-1 and 4-3-3 that have been ‘de facto meta’ in previous versions of Football Manager.

 • A Suffoco, Advanced Destroyer, Withdrawn Destroyer, Wide Destroyer, Deep Lying Destroyer. etc., or something similar must be used in every tactic (this is defined by marking specific opposition players, tackling harder, marking tighter, and / or max out pressing via the player instructions or a mixture of all four)

-• Any form of mentality can be used, although long term preferences must preference minimum goals conceded
+• Any form of mentality can be used, although tactical preferences include ‘Being More Disciplined’ and ‘Play for Set Pieces’, with long term preferences focusing on defensive solidity, clean sheets, minimum goals conceded and minimum possession.

-• British, Irish, Commonwealth, North American and African players will be signed above all else, with European players being used minimally where possible.
+• British, Irish, Commonwealth, North American and African players will be signed above all else.

 • Make the most of versatile players and retrain players where possible.